OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

 - `Blocked By`
 - ShadowArea type
 - Receiver type
-- Elevation Level
+- Shadow Layer

 ### Environment shadows are duplicated

-Check if `Use Environment Shadow` is enabled on more than one rug.
+Check if `Use Environment Shadow` is enabled on more than one matte.

-Usually only one main rug should include environment shadows.
+Usually only one main matte should include environment shadows.

 ### Shadows appear on water or holes